-The goal of this course is to help you develop a conceptual understanding of OB theories and to provide you with skills to put those ideas and theories into practice.
+The goal of this course is to help you develop a conceptual understanding of OB theories and provide you with skills to put those ideas and theories into practice.
 Key techniques and processes designed to improve organizational efficiency and effectiveness are fully examined from the perspective of management, workers, and society at large.

 ORGB 364 consists of 12 lessons:

 - Lesson 1: Introduction to the Field of Organizational Behaviour

 - Lesson 2: Individual Behaviour, Personality, and Values

 - Lesson 3: Perceiving Ourselves and Others in Organizations